nnja/python/website/content/03-intermediate-python/20-advanced-looping/30-other-comprehensions.md

 {'player-0': 0, 'player-1': 0, 'player-2': 0, 'player-3': 0, 'player-4': 0}
 ```

-In the above, the f-string gets turned into the `dict` keys (`player-0`, etc.) and each value is set to 0.
+In the above example, the f-string gets turned into the `dict` keys (`player-0`, etc.) and each value is set to 0.
 You can also operate on tuples for setting keys and values.
 For example, we'll use a list comprehension to create a list of tuples, then turn the tuples into `dict` keys and values:

 ```python
 >>> my_list = [(f"player-{num}", num * 2) for num in range(0, 5)]